CloudM-Migrate/documentation/Endpoint-Configuration-Guides/FileSystem.md

 All source file shares need to be mapped as network drives to the CloudM Migrate server.
 If using a cluster all Secondary nodes will also need the same drives mapped.

 The file share mappings will need to done using the server/node System account and made persistant.
+This will require the machine to be domain joined.

 Use the following steps to map the drives: